-Researchers at the University of California, Irvine (UC Irvine) have discovered specific biomarkers that will enable innovations in diagnosis, prognosis, monitoring, and therapy of PWS and other related syndromes.
+Researchers at the University of California, Irvine (UC Irvine) have discovered specific biomarkers that will enable innovations in diagnosis, prognosis, monitoring, and therapy of port wine stain (PWS) and other related syndromes.

 UC Irvine researchers have invented a novel way to address the shortcomings of conventional PWS therapy.
 The UCI invention uses biomarkers specifically found on endothelial cells and exosomes.
-As such, the biomarkers provide a way to monitor the progression of PWS and related syndromes as well as the prognosis of treatment post-therapy.
+The biomarkers provide a way to monitor the progression of PWS and related syndromes as well as the prognosis of treatment post-therapy.

 Technology resides in the initial stages characterizing the utility of the biomarkers.